Better networking of forest ecosystems in the Taï-Grebo-Sapo region in Côte d’Ivoire and Liberia

 Title: Strengthening ecological connectivity in the Taï-Grebo-Sapo forest complex between Côte d’Ivoire and Liberia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Côte d’Ivoire, Liberia

-Overall term: 2015 to 2020
+Overall term: 2015 to 2022

-However, efforts to preserve this biodiversity are threatened by insufficient organisational capacity and personnel resources, weak governmental structures, rapid population growth and the exploitation of raw materials.
+However, efforts to preserve this biodiversity are threatened by insufficient organisational capacity and human resources, weak governmental structures, rapid population growth and the extraction of raw materials, such as uncontrolled gold mining.
 These factors also make it harder to maintain connectivity between protected areas.
 To date, neither state institutions nor local actors have worked together to link the forest ecosystems in the Taï-Grebo-Sapo border region.

-Government institutions and local actors in Côte d’Ivoire and Liberia are working together to connect the forest ecosystems in the Taï-Grebo-Sapo border region.
+Government institutions and local stakeholders are jointly working towards connecting the forest ecosystems in the Taï/Grebo-Krahn/Sapo border region.

 The project aims to strengthen local expertise and capacity for the joint management of natural resources and biodiversity and in this way to help bring about a lasting improvement in connectivity between the region’s ecosystems and protected areas.
 It operates in the border area between Liberia and Côte d’Ivoire and focuses on promoting cross-border cooperation and dialogue between local and national actors and on the participation of women in decision-making processes.
-There are four priority areas of activity: